41 Commando: Second World War

-The early British Commando units in the Second World War were all from the British Army but by February 1942, the Royal Marines were asked to organise Commando units of their own, and 6,000 men volunteered.
+The early British Commando units in the Second World War were all from the British Army but in February 1942, the Royal Marines were asked to organise Commando units of their own, and 6,000 men volunteered.

-'B' (RM) Commando was raised at Pembroke Dock on 7 October 1942, under the command of Lieutenant Colonel P W O'H.Phibbs, from the men of the 8th Royal Marine Battalion.
+'B' (RM) Commando was raised at Pembroke Dock on 7 October 1942, under the command of Lieutenant Colonel P W O'H Phibbs, from the men of the 8th Royal Marine Battalion.
 It was the second Royal Marine commando battalion formed after its sister 'A' (RM) Commando.
 Both commandos were based on the Isle of Wight and soon after the commando was renamed No. 41 (Royal Marine) Commando.
 It fought with the Special Service Brigade in the Allied invasion of Sicily and later during the Salerno landings, where they suffered heavy casualties including two second-in-commands and most of the Troop Commanders.
 The Unit's Chaplain, the Revd John Wallis RN, was awarded the DSC for "outstanding courage and devotion to duty shown ... in tending the wounded and bringing in casualties under heavy fire from the Enemy".
 The Medical Officer, Surg Lt Ernest Davies was also awarded the DSC for bravery and devotion to the wounded.
 The Unit returned to the United Kingdom in January 1944, in preparation for the Normandy landings.
 It was part of the 4th Special Service Brigade and landed at Normandy on the west of Sword Beach on 6 June 1944, D-Day, and then took part in the capture of Douvres Radar Station on 17 June.
 It later took part in the battle of the Scheldt in November 1944.
 It then served on the Meuse (Maas) for the remainder of the war and then occupation duties in Germany.
 On 20 January 1946, 41 Commando was disbanded.